 Study in KenyaFor expat kids who move a lot or will return to their home country soon, it’s probably easier to attend a school with an academic system that’s more widely recognised abroad than the Kenyan one.
 If you spend a lot of time traveling outside Nairobi, you might want to check out the boarding options that quite a few schools in Kenya provide.
 The traffic jam in Nairobi also means that children may spend more time getting to school which makes boarding an option.
 For parents who work in countries in crisis, again there are safe boarding schools in Kenya especially in Nakuru.

-Our selection of the IB (International Baccalaureate) Schools in Kenya
+Best IB Schools in Kenya